6 stunning seaside resorts near Rome

 San Felice Circeo

-A short drive south of Sabaudia sits San Felice Circeo, named ‘one of the most beautiful villages in Italy’.
-The historical centre is small but striking, formed around the 13th century tower, Torre dei Templari.
-San Felice Circeo features in Homer’s Ulysses, where the great hero was allegedly bewitched by Circe the sorceress and imprisoned for over a year.
-Verdant green trails overlook the sea, which are ideal for hiking and enjoying the view.
-Nearby, Grotta Guattari cave can be explored, where nine skulls of Neanderthal Man were discovered, estimated to be between 50,000 – 68,000 years old.
+A short drive south of Sabaudia sits San Felice Circeo, named one of the most beautiful villages in Italy.
+The historical centre is small but striking, formed around the 13th-century tower, Torre dei Templari.
+San Felice Circeo is steeped in legend, famously appearing in Homer’s Ulysses, where the famous hero was said to be enchanted and held captive by the sorceress Circe for over a year.
+Lush green trails wind above the sparkling sea, perfect for hiking and taking in breathtaking views.
+Nearby, you can visit Grotta Guattari, where nine Neanderthal skulls dating back 50,000 to 68,000 years were discovered.

 Sperlonga